hassanshaikley/pico-pubsub/README.md

 #### #2

 [nano-pubsub](https://github.com/bjoerge/nano-pubsub/blob/main/src/index.ts) which slims down to an impressive `194b`...Not bad at all!
-Only ~`30%` larger.
+But we are looking for the absolute minimal implementation.

 ```typescript
 /**